mythaxis/mythaxis.github.io/content/submissions.md

 **Simultaneous submissions are not only accepted, they are encouraged**.
 We merely ask that you notify us of acceptance at another market as soon as possible.
 In the event that we accept first we would expect a positive confirmation, so we recommend sim-subbing to markets of equivalent status - we won't want to wait for someone else you'd like better to turn you down...

 **We do not currently invite reprint submissions**.

+**If a story has previously been rejected by *Mythaxis*, please do not resubmit** or inquire regarding doing so, unless explicitly invited to by the editor during the original rejection.

 **All submissions must be the original work of the author**.
 This is not a market for fan fiction.
 If your story is a retelling, pastiche, or homage, please mention in your email the source you are alluding to.

-We anticipate an adult readership in the sense of maturity, so reasonable depictions of violence, sexuality, philosophy, or bad language are acceptable.
+**Content note**: We anticipate an adult readership in the sense of maturity, so reasonable depictions of violence, sexuality, philosophy, or bad language are acceptable.
 However, this is not a market for pornographic or offensively extreme content, categorisation of which is at the editor's discretion.

 **We welcome writers of any and all backgrounds**, be they cultural or personal, and submissions exploring diverse perspectives and experiences, provided they do not seek to attack or demean those of others.